openSUSE/news-o-o/_posts/2009-08-13-people-of-opensuse-marcus-schaefer.markdown

 #### What is your favorite food and drink?

-Spätzle mit Soß und dazu a Clemens
+SpÃ¤tzle mit SoÃŸ und dazu a Clemens